SpinachR/research_ideas/README.md

 7. Deep Co-Training with Task Decomposition for *Semi-Supervised Domain Adaptation*: two tasks (semi-supervised learning + unsupervised domain adaptation)

 8. Catastrophic Forgetting Meets Negative Transfer: Batch Spectral Shrinkage.
 Minimizing the spectral norm of transferable features

+9. Learning multiple visual domains with residual adapters: __Multiple domains VGG group__, sharing the same backbone but adding some specific residual connections for the different domains.
+This is some related with lifelong learning without forgetting, and it can deal with very differnt tasks.
+Check domain-guided dropout.

+10. Efficient parametrization of multi-domain deep neural networks: it shows that it is necessary to adapt both shallow and deep layers of a deep network, but required changes are very small.
+We also show that these universal parametrization are very effective for transfer learning.

 # Style Transfer